selinaerhabor/ucfd-milestone-project/README.md

 Mac | Chrome 48.0 | ✓    |  ✓   |  ✓   |   ✓  |   ✓  |    ✓ |
 Mac | Safari 9.1 |  ✓   |  ✓   |   ✓  |   ✓  |    ✓ |    ✓ |

-The results of the tests above show that the website works well across key operating system browsers and various screen sizes with column arrangement adjusting correctly.
+Overall, the results of the tests above and feedback from users gives enough information that the website works well across key operating system browsers and various screen sizes with column arrangement adjusting correctly.
 The website should therefore be reliable and easy for users to explore.
 Things to note: In Internet Explorer 11, the audio bar appears as black coloured, but the style of the audio controls border radius is still maintained.

+## 4.4 Responses from users who tried out the live website:
+I asked a group of people to visit and explore The Kinks' website.
+The responses from users were very positive, with emphasis on the website having good aesthetics and looked visually appealing.
+The responses show success in meeting the user requirements initially set out in the design brief and discussed in the user stories (see 1.1 User Stories).
+Below are a few of the feedback received from the users:

+> "Works well on my phone"

+> "The website looks good, I've been able to go through all the tabs easily"

+> "Impressive"

+> "Looks great"

 ## 4.3 Interesting bugs or problems discovered during testing:
 * Placeholders for the input forms and required input error messages were not appearing when viewing the website using Internet Explorer 11, so I had to state the color of the placeholder on the main browser types in the style.css file.